Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 Reus was one of my new discoveries in Spain last year, along with Tarragona!
 Only a hundred kilometers from Barcelona, it is perfectly accessible by train for a day trip from there!
 Find out what you can experience there in my travel guide for Reus!

-Tip: In general, a trip to Catalonia is worthwhile.
+Tip: A trip to Catalonia is well worthwhile.
 Here you can find my Catalonia insider tips!

 #23 Berlin